Executive Director – Matthew Garcia

 Matthew C. Garcia, originally from Charlotte, North Carolina, is a graduate of Dartmouth College and Vermont Law School.
 After his admission to the Vermont bar, he worked as a trial court law clerk in the Vermont Judiciary for several years, followed by a session with the Vermont Legislature as Legislative Counsel in health care policy.

 Since 2008 Matthew has pursued a modest private practice in law in White River Junction, but devotes the majority of his time to what he likes to call “humanitarian” work.
 Matthew was a member of the board of directors of the Good Neighbor Health Clinics in WRJ for almost ten years, serving at various times as fundraising chair, vice chair, and chair of the board.
 He is currently the vice chair of the board of trustees of the Valley Court Diversion Programs and volunteers as a community justice board member there.
 He is also the president of the board of trustees of Healthcare and Rehabilitation Services of Southeastern Vermont.
-Matthew has been a Guardian ad Litem in the Vermont Family Courts for five years, he is a member of the Judiciary’s GAL Oversight Committee, and recently founded a statewide Vermont non-profit group, the Friends of Vermont GAL, Inc. He is also a founding volunteer attorney for the Windsor-Orange Legal Assistance Project and is a volunteer at Headrest in Lebanon, NH.
+Matthew has been a Guardian ad Litem in the Vermont Family Courts for five years, he is a member of the Judiciary’s GAL Oversight Committee, and founded a statewide Vermont non-profit group, the Friends of Vermont GAL, Inc. He is also a founding volunteer attorney for the Windsor-Orange Legal Assistance Project.

 Community Outreach Coordinator – John Fenley

 John Fenley was diagnosed with a rare brain tumor at the age of three which required five surgeries to successfully remove.
 Though the resulting brain injury created obstacles to overcome, John strives to define himself by his abilities rather than his disabilities.
 He has made it his calling to speak openly and passionately about his experiences in the hope that it might inspire others to join the disability rights movement.